 Convent of the Beguines in Bruges

 Beguinage

-The Beguine Monastery in Bruges founded a women's settlement; women come here voluntarily; they do not have to adhere to faith in God and take full monastic vows.
+The Beguines Monastery in Bruges was founded by a women's settlement, women come here voluntarily, it is not necessary for them to adhere to faith in God and take full-fledged vows.
 At the same time, you must take an oath to lead a decent lifestyle and obey the abbess.
 In fact, most of the women who lived here were believers.

-For the first time, such women's communities, like the Convent of the Beguines in Bruges, appeared in the city of Liege and then spread throughout Europe.
-The Beguinage in Bruges was built by the Countess of Flanders at the beginning of the 13th century.
-Many women at that time needed support, men went on crusades and often never returned, so such settlements were a place of refuge and mutual assistance.
-At the same time, a woman could always leave and start a family or simply move to another place.
+For the first time, such women's communities as the Beguines Monastery in Bruges appeared in the city of Liege and then spread throughout Europe.
+The Beguinage in Bruges was built by a Flemish Countess in the early 13th century.
+Many women needed support at that time, men went on crusades and often never returned, so such settlements were a place of refuge and mutual assistance.
+At the same time, a woman could always leave and start a family or just move to another place.

+Convent of the Beguines in Bruges